Bachelor of Architecture

-A Bachelor of Architecture (BArch) is an undergraduate professional degree designed to satisfy the academic requirement of practicing architecture around the world.
+A Bachelor of Architecture (B.Arch.) is an undergraduate professional degree designed to satisfy the academic requirement of practicing architecture around the world.

 Australia

 Entry to Australian architecture programs is highly competitive and the proportion of students at some architecture schools from outside Australia is very high, up to 50%.

 Bangladesh

 In Bangladesh Bachelor of Architecture (B. Arc) is a 5 years professional undergraduate degree.

 China

-In China, Bachelor of Architecture undergraduate programs take five years to complete.
-Only universities that pass the architectural assessment from the Academic Degrees Committee of the State Council of China can award Bachelor of Architecture degrees.
+In China, the undergraduate degree programs of Bachelor of Architecture take five years to complete.
+Only a small groups of universities that passed the architectural assessment from the Academic Degrees Committee of the State Council of China can award Bachelor of Architecture degrees.
 Other universities can only award Bachelor of Engineering degrees with a major in architecture.

 France

 In France, architectural education is offered in various independent schools of architecture, both private and public.
 The first step of architectural education is the Diploma of Studies in Architecture, a three-year non- professional degree.
 This degree does not allow registration as an architect, awardees must pursue a Master of Architecture in order to obtain vocational qualification.